ENERGY & UTILITIES

 The energy industry is constantly under pressure from evolving markets, regulations, and dynamic threats.
-Assuring operational resilience and maintaining safety and security, while remaining cost effective is critical.
-ARES’ solutions for improving assessment, design and response of high voltage substations has resulted in not only improved response but significant design cost savings..
+Assuring operational resilience and maintaining safety and security, while remaining cost-effective is critical.
+ARES’ solutions for improving assessment, design, and response of high voltage substations have resulted in not only improved response but significant design cost savings.

 11 security posts $600,000/post = $6.6 million.

 6 Oversight positions = $550,000.“